What Is Comedone Extraction, and Should You Do It?

-For blackheads, the dermatologist will position the loop of the comedone extractor around the blackhead and apply gentle pressure.
+For blackheads, the dermatologist or nurse will position the loop of the comedone extractor around the blackhead and apply gentle pressure.
 This will squeeze the contents of the comedone out.
-For whiteheads, the doctor may have to first pierce the comedone slightly with a needle to create an opening to release the contents.10 Comedone extraction may be somewhat uncomfortable but should not be painful.
+For whiteheads, they may have to first pierce the comedone slightly with a needle to create an opening to release the contents.10 Comedone extraction may be somewhat uncomfortable but should not be painful.

 After comedone extraction, your skin may be irritated and somewhat sore from the pressure of the procedure.
-Your doctor may apply an antimicrobial and/or an anti-inflammatory cream to help prevent infection and calm the skin after the procedure.2,7,11
+The doctor or nurse may apply an antimicrobial and/or an anti-inflammatory cream to help prevent infection and calm the skin after the procedure.2,7,12

 At a beauty salon or spa: The process of comedone extraction will be similar to the one at a doctor's office.
 The difference is that at a salon or spa, additional procedures designed to relax you and/or to improve the appearance of your skin will occur before and/or after the comedone extraction.
 Such procedures may include a facial massage, treatment with LED lights, and application of a moisturizing cream or mask.